FujiyamaYuta/FujiyamaYuta/README.md

 ## Hi there!!!

 I'm YutaFujiwara.
 I am a softwareEngineer in Tokyo.
-Freelance and CEO of OH MY GOD ,LLC. good at WebFrontend.
+Freelance and CEO of OH MY GOD Inc. good at WebFrontend.

 ## Special skill